jacques-saraydaryan/training-turtlebot-simulator-student/simulation/gazebo/gazebo_sim_nav/Tp.md

 ```
 > - Make the test again has explain in 4.5, What happens ?
 Why ?

-- Reset your configuration file to be again in the following conifguration
+- Reset your configuration file to be again in the following configuration

 ```yaml
   ...